giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-08-02-developing-web-apis-good-practices.md

 > Most of the good pratices that I used, tested and mentioned in this post I learned from my experience and Apigee books.

 # Conclusion
-I probably forget some learnings that I still used in my web apis developing, maybe because it's so common to perform it that I even notice them, but the ones cited above I think are the most important.
+I probably forgot some learnings that I still use in my web apis developing, maybe because it's so common to perform it that I even do not notice them, but the ones cited above I think are the most remarkable.

 # Further readings
 I really recomment you read the books bellow, they have a detailed a lot of good pratices about how do develop good web apis and can help you to design yours.